ozekisms/perl-send-sms-http-rest-ozeki/README.md

 ## Installation

-To install the ozeki_libs_rest gem, you have to execute the following command:
+To install the Ozeki::Libs::Rest module, you have to use these commands.

 ### Windows